 If you are planning a road trip, allow for plenty of extra time on crowded roads – what might be the last 10 minutes of the drive sometimes can take you a full hour!
 Use apps like Waze to find alternate back road routes that can sometimes save you major time when beach roads are backed up.

-What are the Best Airports for Flying to Gulf Shores and Orange Beach, Alabama?
+What is the Best Airport Near Gulf Shores, Alabama and Orange Beach, Alabama?

 Pensacola International Airport (PNS)

 The closest commercial airport for flying to Gulf Shores or Orange Beach is actually just across the border in Florida.
 The Pensacola International Airport (PNS) is served by Southwest Airlines, Delta, American, United, Frontier, Spirit, and Silver.
 Flight options increase in the summer months due to seasonal schedule changes.